-Phil Twyford drives stake in $2.4 billion plan for 'new town' at Drury
+Drury new town in Auckland: Phil Twyford and the $2.4 billion plan

 Master plans have been developed and over time the developers expect up to 200,000 people will be hosted here.

-Transport and Urban Development Minister Phil Twyford, who has championed the "new town", says the $2.4b set aside in the Government's January 29 NZ Upgrade infrastructure package includes:
+Transport and Urban Development Minister Phil Twyford, who has championed the "new town", says the $2.4b set aside in the Government's January 29 NZ Upgrade infrastructure package includes 1.35b to build Mill Rd, $371m to extend the electrified rail network to Pukekohe, $247m for new railway stations, a park-and-ride facility, a bus and rail interchange at Drury and $423m to improve SH1 between Papakura and Drury South.

 READ MORE: